Calebh101/Calebh101/README.md

 Self-teaching to be a full-stack software engineer.
 My current experience:

 - Flutter: some experience
-- JavaScript: frontend and Node.js
+- JavaScript (and TypeScript): frontend and Node.js
 - Website: HTML and CSS
-- C#: a tiny bit of experience
+- A bit of Python knowledge

 ## Accomplishments